 Project Team

-The PRA has also contracted STUDIO ENÉE to help community members visualize possible future uses of 246 Prairie Ave.
+Design Consultant: STUDIO ENÉE was contracted to help community members visualize possible future uses of 246 Prairie Ave.
 STUDIO ENÉE is a minority and women-owned design firm with Providence resident staff and expertise in community participation in architecture and urban design.

-In addition to community meetings, the PRA has worked with Councilwoman Mary Kay Harris to assemble a panel of local community members to meet regularly between workshop events to advise the design of the community process and provide elevated input.
+Community Advisory Group: Working with Councilwoman Mary Kay Harris, the City assembled an advisory panel of community members with diverse backgrounds and perspectives to meet between workshops to advise the design of the community process and provide elevated input.
 Advisory Group members include:

 - Beverly Ledbetter of Urban League of RI